 This plan does not offer hospitalisation benefit.
 It pays a fixed amount for certain listed diseases and conditions, such as certain critical illness and specified diseases like cancer, heart illnesses, etc. Under this plan, one also gets coverage on the diagnosis of certain diseases.

 Types of Fixed Benefit Plans

 1) Preventive Insurance: A preventive health insurance plan covers expenses for regular health checkups required to prevent any dangerous illness like cancer.
 For this, an annual medical examinations can be needed to analyse the possible symptoms.
 Such plans can provide coverage for any checkups done in a network hospital of the insurer.
 Expenses also cover all the preventive measures taken for the policyholder, spouses, children and parents.
 Children up to the age of 13 years are covered under this policy.
 Unlike other plans, this plan includes tests related to HIV/AIDS, cancer and cholesterol.

 2) Critical Illness: Critical illnesses are ailments not included in health insurance plans.
-These are some specific sicknesses which can lead to permanent disability or death.
+These are some specific conditions which can lead to permanent disability or death.
 Some of the diseases covered by the plan include cancer, organ transplant, and failure, multiple sclerosis, paralysis, blindness, strokes and heart attacks, kidney failure, coma, critical heart surgeries, among others.
-The policy provides a lump sum amount for the treatment if these diseases.
+The policy provides a lump sum amount for the treatment of these diseases.
 This policy can be bought either separately or as an add-on with a life insurance plan.
 Under such a plan, if the policyholder is diagnosed with any of the critical illnesses included in the list within the tenure, he/she gets the claim benefit along with other benefits.
 Some companies also provide a daily allowance benefit because the policyholder is unable to work and earn income due the illness.
-Such plans usually have a low waiting period.
+Such plans usually have a lower waiting period.

-A Personal Accident cover can be classified into two types:
+A Personal Accident cover can be classified into 2 types: